Update on Diplomas and Transcripts for Graduates

 Students are responsible for shipping costs on orders to be mailed outside of the United States.

-- The Office of the Registrar mails diploma orders after it receives a receipt from the Finance Office.
+- The Office of the Registrar mails diploma orders after it receives an emailed receipt generated by the online payment process.

-Students who need to have their diploma and/or transcripts certified with an apostille or authentication for use outside of the United States, will need to have their documents notarized by a Notary Public in the Office of the Registrar.
+Students who need to have their diploma and/or transcripts certified with an apostille or authentication for use outside of the United States need to have their documents notarized by a Notary Public in the Office of the Registrar.

 The request for notarization must be indicated on the diploma release form, or transcript request, upon placing the order.